 This works both ways.
 We can uplift black businesses, and indeed, change the economic power structure by supporting merchants in our community.
 Everything we do to invest in entrepreneurship and business ownership in the black community comes back many-fold!

 A resident of Asheville, I have been researching my own and many other people’s family history for over 30 years.
 I have learned a great deal along the way about archiving, preserving family history, digitally preserving and restoring images, sharing history, DNA testing for family history and much more.
-I am a volunteer for YMI Cultural Center, and continue to work with many families in Asheville and all around the country to help document their history, and share that history with family and the larger community.
+I work with many families in Asheville and all around the country to help document their history, and share that history with family and the larger community.